top of page

 Stay vigilant

-We need your help to increase the awareness about the Asian hornet and the harm they can cause as well as to be vigilant and report any suspected sighting.
+We need your help to increase the awareness about the yellow-legged Asian hornet and the harm they can cause as well as to be vigilant and report any suspected sighting.
 The time to act is now.

 As we live and work on/or close to the coast we have frequent contact with France and the Channel Islands.
 If you are travelling from France or anywhere else in Europe, you should thoroughly check your boat, caravan and/or car for Asian hornet stowaways to prevent importation.